obmarg/cynic/cynic-book/src/derives/input-objects.md

 most GraphQL clients: adding a required field is a breaking change, but adding an optional field is not.

-Currently any missing optional fields will not be serialized in queries, whereas optional fields that are present in the struct but set to None will be sent as `null`.
+Any missing optional fields will never be serialized in queries.
+Optional fields that are present in the struct but set to None will be sent as `null`, unless overidden by `skip_serializing_if` or `@oneOf` (see below).

 <!-- TODO: example of the above?
 Better wording. -->